SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/05-Summary.md

    })
    ```

--  What is Routing?

-   -  It allows us to have navigation without reloading the entire page
+-  **Routing** allows us to display different views, without reloading the entire page

--  What is Router Module?

-   -  Gives us in-app navigation
+-  The **Router Module** provides us with in-app navigation

-   -  Provides us guards, resolvers, and more
+   * contains guards, resolvers, and more

    ```js
    <nav>